na-yusuke/SwitchMate/original_motion_sensor/README.md

 I bought [SwitchBot Color Bulb](https://www.switchbot.jp/products/switchbot-color-bulb) to automate a home lighting system with [Official motion sensor](https://www.switchbot.jp/products/switchbot-motion-sensor).
 Basically, it works well, but a detectable distance of the motion sensor is very short against the nominal value.
-Actually, it can detect an object within 3 meters (the nominal value is within 7 meters).
+Actually, it can detect an object within 3 meters (the maximum nominal value is within 7 to 9 meters).
 It is not enough distance even in my apartment's corridor.
 Thats' why, I started developing the original motion sensor instead of the official product.
 By implementing sleep mode, I realized sufficient detection distance (almost 7 meters) while also considering battery-powered operation.